What is the SIT Conference?

 Yes.
-The sponsors’ role to make sure that the presenter is well-prepared to give their presentation.
+The sponsor’s role is to make sure the presenter is well-prepared to give their presentation.
 They are also in the room during the presentation in case the presenter needs assistance.

 Do sponsors have to register?
 Is there a fee for them to register?

 Yes.
 Sponsors need to register for the conference.
-They are also charged the $25 registration fee.
-As a sponsor they will receive a conference T-Shirt, bag, lunch and snack.
+They are also charged the $30 registration fee.
+As a sponsor they will receive a conference shirt, bag, lunch and snack.
 They are not eligible for SIT prizes.

 Can parents attend?

-SIT is conference by kids for kids.
-If a parent wants to attend they can – but they have to register as a participant in order to attend.
+SIT is conference by students for students.
+If a parent wants to attend they may – but they have to register as an Adult participant in order to attend.
 They will get a shirt, lunch and snack.
 Adult participants are not eligible for SIT Prizes.

 Can I bring a child that is younger than 3rd grade?